 Capital Project Gifts

 The foundation does not charge a fee on gifts given to capital projects when fundraising costs are included as project expenses in the program statement approved by the Board of Regents.
 If cost recovery is not included in the program statement or there is no program statement, non-endowed gifts to capital projects are assessed a 4% advancement fee.

 Effective March 1, 2020, expendable gifts will have a 4% advancement fee is assessed against most expendable gifts at the time the gift is received.
 On non-cash gifts, the fee is taken at the time the gift is liquidated but is calculated on the value at the time of the donation.
 The advancement fee does not apply to:

-When gifts are provided through donors’ estate plans to permanently endowed funds, the foundation retains the distribution (see Endowment Distribution Policy) earned from the fund for the first 12 months.
-For deferred gifts to expendable funds, the advancement fee will be assessed at the time of distribution unless otherwise exempt.
-The foundation may serve as trustee of charitable remainder unitrusts and annuity trusts (collectively, CRTs) and it offers charitable gift annuity contracts (CGAs).
+The NU Foundation may serve as a trustee of charitable remainder unitrusts and annuity trusts (collectively, CRTs) and it offers charitable gift annuity contracts (CGAs).
 CRTs or CGAs managed by the foundation are not charged a trustee or administrator fee; however, any professional fund manager or adviser fees are charged to the CRT or CGA.

 In limited circumstances, the foundation utilizes third parties to assist with fundraising.
 Expenses for these services may be assessed to the resulting donations.